syncfusion-content/xamarin-docs/Xamarin/Carousel-View/Accessibility.md

 ---
 layout: post
-title: AutomationId support for Syncfusion Carousel View control in Xamarin.Forms
+title: AutomationId support for Syncfusion Carousel View control(SfCarousel) in Xamarin.Forms
-description: Set AutomationId to find and interact with inner elements in Carousel View
+description: Learn how to use the AutomationId and set AutomationId to find and interact with inner elements in Carousel View(SfCarousel)
 platform: Xamarin.Forms
 control: SfCarousel
 documentation: ug